!-- end of cookielaw -->

 Genevans are passionate about their Escalade festival.
 Geneva's unofficial Hymn, "Cé qu'è lainô", recounts the event.
 You see people wandering through the old town in period customs during these three days as if they would be on their way to work or daily chores.

 The Escalade festival takes place in the historical town center on the hill between Friday and Sunday on the weekend closest to December 11.
 Events are staged throughout.
 Please check the detailed program on the organizers website - Compagnie de 1602.

-The grand procession "Cortège historique" takes place on Sunday 13, 2015, starting at the "Parc des Bastions" at 5pm.
+The grand procession "Cortège historique" takes place on Sundays, starting at the "Parc des Bastions" at 5pm.
 Approx. 800 participants in period costumes - Authorities, People of Justice, Clergymen, Soldiers and Citizens of Geneva on horse and on foot are accompanied by drummers, fifers and tambours.
 It's said to be Europe's largest historical procession.

 Part of city wall where Madame defended her town is still intact at the east end of the "Parc de Bastion" on "Passage de Monetier" and is marked with a sign "Heritage Geneve".
 Privately owned now, you can visit during the Escalade festival for free.
 If you go, plan an early visit - the later the day the longer the lineup.